Compare Rates and Save on Life Insurance

 Key Takeaways

-The cash surrender value formula is: cash value less surrender fees and outstanding debts (withdrawals or loans you have taken against the cash value) equals net cash surrender value.
+To calculate a life insurance policy's cash surrender value, take the current cash value and subtract any surrender fees and outstanding debts from withdrawals or loans taken against the cash value.

-Surrendering a life insurance policy is another way of saying you’re canceling it.
-When you no longer need a life insurance policy, you can cancel (or surrender) it.
-Once surrendered, you cannot reinstate the policy.
+Surrendering a life insurance policy is another way of saying you're canceling it.
+When you no longer need a life insurance policy, you can cancel or surrender the life insurance policy for cash value.
+Once it's surrendered, you cannot reinstate the policy.
 If you need life insurance again, you have to reapply and qualify for a new policy.

 smallCalculator icon